DFHack modding guide¶

 first, before any other script directory (like hack/scripts

-or
+or other

 The structure of the game¶

-types found in the game, e.g. df.pronoun_type
+various data types found in the game, e.g. df.pronoun_type

-which we will be using in this
+which we will be

-guide.
+using in this guide.
 We’ll explore more of the game structures below.

 Your first script¶

 So!
 It’s time to write your first script.
 This section will walk you through how to make a script that will get the pronoun type of the currently selected unit.
+If you’re not familiar with Lua script syntax, maybe skim through some topics in the manual first.

-First line, we get the unit:
+First line, we get a reference to an in-game unit:

 local unit = dfhack.gui.getSelectedUnit()